ankidroid/Anki-Android/AnkiDroid-API.md

     }
 ```

-### CREATE_FLASHCARD intent
+### ~~CREATE_FLASHCARD intent~~

-*Note: CREATE_FLASHCARD is deprecated from AnkiDroid 2.5*
+*Note: CREATE_FLASHCARD is deprecated from AnkiDroid 2.5.
+Please use ACTION_SEND instead.*

-Another intent which is supported by AnkiDroid for backwards compatibility is the `org.openintents.action.CREATE_FLASHCARD` intent.
-You can submit your information with intent extras `SOURCE_TEXT` and `TARGET_TEXT` for the front and back respectively:
+Another intent which is currently supported by AnkiDroid for backwards compatibility is the `org.openintents.action.CREATE_FLASHCARD` intent.
+Fields are submitted with intent extras `SOURCE_TEXT` and `TARGET_TEXT` for the front and back respectively:

 ```java
 Intent intent = new Intent();